 There is also a tunnel in which you can see the sharks on both sides and swimming above you as well.
 They try to give you the feeling that you are resting on the bottom of the ocean floor.

 Although there are smaller tanks, the main tank that holds the sharks is over 1,300,000 gallons.
 This ranks high among the largest tanks found in the country.
 Some of the sharks seem to swim away into the darkness as if you really are in the ocean.
 There are a variety of sharks in the tank, and like most aquariums, they have pictures and descriptions along the walls and in front of the glass, so you will know what you’re looking at.
 Don’t expect anything spectacular here.
 There are no tiger sharks, bull sharks or makos, and certainly no great whites, but there are some large sharks.
 Some of them can be dangerous in the wild.
 The sand tiger shark is definitely menacing.

 You can get a full list of sharks and other animals here.

-The ride was interesting and I’m glad I went.
-I had t owait a few minutes unitl the ride was over for the people already inside the room, but the wait wasn’t too long.
+The ride was interesting, and I’m glad I went.
+I had to wait a few minutes until the ride was over for the people already inside the room, but the wait wasn’t too long.
 I was confused on the ride.
-You’re suppose to be inside a submarine, and somehow, your go from the north pole to south pole in just a few seconds through was seemed like an underwater worm hole.
+You’re suppose to be inside a submarine, and somehow, you go from the north pole to south pole in just a few seconds.
+Apparently it was an underwater worm hole.
 When I saw penguins, I realized I had traveled from one pole to the other.
-I didn’t understand how that was possbile in a submarine.
-I think I was beng too literal.
+I didn’t understand how that was possible in a submarine.
+Perhaps I took the experience too seriously.